• Skip to primary navigation

 What is the difference between vegan and regular pesto?

 Vegan pesto is made without cheese or dairy.
-Regular pesto is often not even vegetarian, as it is made with cheese that traditionally contains animal rennet.
+Classic pesto sauce is often not even vegetarian, as it is made with cheese that traditionally contains animal rennet.

 Is shop bought pesto vegan?